Please ensure Javascript is enabled for purposes of website accessibility

 Student Enrollment Overall

-Key Facts Public School Student Enrollment Overall
+Public School Student Enrollment of Northern Virginia Overview

-The Washington region is forecasted to have much population growth in the next few decades, according to the Metropolitan Washington Council of Governments (MWCOG).
-A significant amount of that growth is forecasted to be in Northern Virginia.
 A multitude of variables alter student enrollment trends, including new development, transfers to and from private schools, in and out migration rates, and changing size and composition of families in existing housing stock.
 With growth comes challenges in maintaining the high quality of education and school facilities in the region.
 To maintain the high quality of education, planning and acquiring land or buildings for school sites to accommodate future growth is vitally important, but has been increasingly challenging in this region with quickly diminishing land supply.

 bottom of page